 Mobile doesn’t mean insecure, providing you have the right tech working and connecting all the pieces and all the dots.

 Mobile-centric HR works so well for staff working shifts, out of hours, remote locations and staff who do not visit an office or place of work regularly.
-With more staff working flexibly and from home, mobile HR is the key to success, and reduces support calls, especially when there is single sign-on.
+With more staff working flexibly and from home, mobile HR is the key to success.
+You will reduce support calls, especially when there is single sign-on.

 Put the user first

-Mobile first is not intended to be intrusive, simply easier for everyone, enabling staff to access their records when it suits them.
-Giving your people choice contributes significantly to their wellbeing, accessing what they need to at a time and location that is suitable for them.
-This approach works well across so many HR process from payslips to training, to health and safety, clocking in and out, booking holidays… the breadth of functions and processes which can be streamlined by mobile HR is increasing all the time as technology matures (e.g. eSignatures), and companies seek to re-imagine and streamline their HR processes – like is already happening in the retail revolution.
+Mobile-first HR technology is not intended to be intrusive, simply easier for everyone, enabling staff to access their records when it suits them.
+Giving your people choice significantly contributes to their wellbeing, accessing what they need to at a time and location that is suitable for them.
+Its an approach works well across so many HR process.
+From payslips to training, to health and safety, clocking in and out, booking holidays.
+The breadth of functions and processes which can be streamlined by mobile HR is increasing all the time as technology matures (e.g. eSignatures).
+And as companies seek to re-imagine and streamline their HR processes – like is already happening in the retail revolution.

 With mobile phones constantly available in everyone’s pocket, not only are communication lags cut drastically, but engagement improves.
 With so much reliance on mobile phones in everyday use, if your business is not integrating mobile-friendly HR technology, you are likely to be carrying higher overheads and costs across numerous HR processes and functions.
 HR processes are complex, but by putting more of the control in the hands of your staff (users) complexity can be simplified.